Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

 ## Run Apache Ranger Container:

 Also we encountered a bug that prevented Apache Ranger from running.
 For this reason, we have been unable to use it to enforce access control to key containers like Kafka.
-Here, we document the issue as a bug requiring resolution: https://github.com/Chuka-J-Uzo/Data-Streaming-ETL-IUBH/issues/1
+Here, we document the issue as a bug requiring resolution.
+Click to see issue >> https://github.com/Chuka-J-Uzo/Data-Streaming-ETL-IUBH/issues/1